Hachi-69/Unibo-Computer-Science-and-Engineering-Year-2/OOP/lab08/81-simple-gui/README.md

 3. Test your application.
 Verify that you can see a new Text field, but it is useless

 ### Part 3
-1. Modify the application in such a way that the text field displays the same number that gets printed
+1. Modify the application in such a way that the text field displays the same number that gets printed X
 2. Test it